minecraftforum/rules/rules/off_topic/rules.markdown

 * Do not post minecraft-related content

+    With the excpection of Science, Computers, and Technology is applicable.

 * __Do not sell or trade items of any kind__

     The forum is not a marketplace.